Matanuska Lakes State Recreation

 Click here for maps

 To enhance trail users' knowledge of the area and encourage safe, responsible use in the area, the Matanuska Greenbelt Trail Association (land managers, volunteers, and trail users) started working on a map and signage program for the area.
 An initial map was released in mid-2009 and several updates since then.
-Most of the 30+mi of trail have now (2012) been signed with a few more to be added yet.
+Most of the 50+mi of double and single track trail have now been signed.
 This was largely done with financial support from donors and Mat-Su Borough Bed Taxes.
 Work is now starting on trailhead signs and other signs in the area.

 The complete area is non-motorized although there may be authorized vehicles (tractors) working the farm lands.
 Individual agency lands may have rules specific to them and not other areas of the Greenbelt.
 Please respect the desires of the agencies (such as staying off planted agricultural fields) so public use can continue to be enhanced on these trails.